LBHackney-IT/Data-Platform/README.md

 #### /terraform/networking

-The terraform-networking directory contains the networking aspect of the data platform (see [`Networking`](#Networking)) and at the time of writing has one Github action to deploy to staging and one to deploy to production.
+The terraform/networking directory contains the networking aspect of the data platform (see [`Networking`](#Networking)) and at the time of writing has one Github action to deploy to staging and one to deploy to production.

 #### /terraform/backend-setup